charlottemach/redis-operator/README.md

 1. make
 2. kustomize - run `make kustomize` to install local kustomize version
 3. kubectl with configured access to create CRD, namespaces, deployments
+4. If on macos - install linux compatible utils - `brew install coreutils`, as makefile uses linux version of sed

 The easiest way to run the operator is to run make command:
 ```